 Seth Hale from Molecular Cell Biology (Mentor: Dr. Daiqing Liao)“Effects of hdac degradation by proteolysis targeting chimeras”

-Emma Shea from Genetics (Mentor: Dr. Eric Wang) “Transcript turnover influences biomarker rescue following antisense oligonucleotide treatment in myotonic dystrophy type 1 mice”023-2024 Medical Guild Research Symposium Award Winners
+Emma Shea from Genetics (Mentor: Dr. Eric Wang) “Transcript turnover influences biomarker rescue following antisense oligonucleotide treatment in myotonic dystrophy type 1 mice”

 Gold Award Winner: